Magnificent Error: remember (that you have) to die

-Siphon and Reservoir: an examination of swarm intelligence (inopportune catharsis + unexamined failure) is part two of a three volume series of collages entitled Adorare: Closest thing to death I know (low velocity blood spatter).
-This body of work examines the collage novels of Max Ernst in conjunction with the mysterious space between obsessive neuroses the brilliance of inventive intellect.
-Siphon and Reservoir is focused on Howard Hughes and Ernst’s collage novel Reve D’une Petite Fille Qui Voulut Entrer Au Carmel (A Little Girl Dreams of Taking the Veil).
+Siphon and Reservoir: an examination of swarm intelligence (inopportune catharsis + unexamined failure) is focused on Howard Hughes and Max Ernst’s collage novel Reve D’une Petite Fille Qui Voulut Entrer Au Carmel (A Little Girl Dreams of Taking the Veil).

 Unlike Ernst’s other collage novels, A Little Girl Dreams of Taking the Veil contains a somewhat coherent narrative, a blasphemous, erotic and schizophrenic dream of sixteen-year-old Marceline-Marie.
-Being raped at the age of seven and a mystical episode four years later, in which she levitated in church and thereafter devoted her life to a religious vocation, marks her history.
+She was raped at the age of seven.
+Four years later she levitated in church and thereafter devoted her life to a religious vocation.
 All of this is addressed in the dream that follows which is illustrated by 78 collages with surrealistic captions and divided into four chapters: “The Tenebreuse,” “The Hair,” “The Knife” and “The Celestial Bridegroom”.